-To help you get started, come by the Bethea Welcome Center for a birding checklist, or download a pdf version here.
+To help you get started, download a pdf birding checklist here.

 For the last decade, Lake Junaluska has been known for its swans, which are a beloved sight as they float peacefully on the water.
 Birders can typically expect to see cygnets, or baby swans, in the months of April, May and June.
 The Lake Junaluska swans were introduced to Lake Junaluska by community volunteers who raise money, feed and coordinate medical care for the swans year-round.